guigolab/geneidx/README.md

 ## DOING:
--  Optimizing the memory and CPU requirements for it to run smoothly on the cluster.
 -  Optimization of the auto-training additional parameters missing.

 ## PENDING:
-- Define accurate memory limits (dynamic based on genome sizes?).
 - Tune DIAMOND parameters to make the most of the resources available and to adapt to the capacity of each computer.
 - DIAMOND now uses a lot of RAM memory, we have to adjust the execution to reduce the amount of resources used.
 This may cause an increase in the execution time.